mesosphere/marathon/docs/docs/command-line-flags.md

 * `--ssl_keystore_password` (Optional.
 Default: None): Password for the keystore supplied with the `ssl_keystore_path` option.
 Required if `ssl_keystore_path` is supplied.
     May also be specified with the `MESOSPHERE_KEYSTORE_PASS` environment variable.
+* `--http_max_concurrent_requests` (Optional.
+Default: 20): the maximum number of
+    concurrent requests, that is allowed before rejecting.